ivanol55/trivyalreporting/README.md

 # I'd like to contribute!
 What's left to do?
 Left to do?
 Most of the things!
 Here's a list of stuff we should look into as this tool evolves, in no order of priority:
-- [ ] Implement the [client-server trivy architecture](https://aquasecurity.github.io/trivy/v0.17.0/modes/client-server/) so it doesn't need to re-download the database every time it runs on a serverless environment
+- ~~[ ] Implement the [client-server trivy architecture](https://aquasecurity.github.io/trivy/v0.17.0/modes/client-server/) so it doesn't need to re-download the database every time it runs on a serverless environment~~ discarded due to caching issues
 - [ ] Index generator and updater: every time a report runs, update a "main page" index on `/`, since the s3 backend intented by default cannot list directories
-- [ ] CSS styling: let's make **TrivyalReporting** look a bit more **fancy** across the board
+- [x] CSS styling: let's make **TrivyalReporting** look a bit more **fancy** across the board
-- [ ] Establish a report format to make files smaller and easier to explore?
+- [x] Establish a report format to make files smaller and easier to explore?
 Or keep them in a single file for simplicity?
 Open for discussion, as a large environment can output quite a report.
-- [ ] An option to output and pipe `events` into the desired event management platform (Read: How do we get this into Datadog)
+- ~~[ ] An option to output and pipe `events` into the desired event management platform (Read: How do we get this into Datadog)~~ discarded, seems out of scope for this tool
-- [ ] Priority filtering: on-demand reports may be overwhelming as a first approach, so let's get a way to output only `CRITICAL` or `HIGH` events
+- [x] Priority filtering: on-demand reports may be overwhelming as a first approach, so let's get a way to output only `CRITICAL` or `HIGH` events
 - [ ] Generic click-and-done github actions pipeline for custom reports
-- [ ] Is date and time a good format for on-demand reports?
-Should we let users name the reports in any way?
-This implies input control, and the feasibility and development cost of this should be considered.
-It would be fancier though.
+- [x] ~~Is date and time a good format for on-demand reports?
+Should we let users name the reports in any way?~~ the less user input to control, the better.